reifjulian/reifjulian.github.io/_pages/guide.md

 There are many ways to automate tables in Stata.
 Below I present my preferred method, which uses Stata add-ons I developed for prior projects.
 This method is targeted at people who use LaTeX and desire flexible control over their table formatting; users interested only in learning about how to save regression results can read about `regsave` and skip the part about `texsave`.
 For examples of the kinds of tables you can automate in Stata using my add-ons, see my papers on [workplace wellness](https://www.nber.org/workplacewellness/s/IL_Wellness_Study_1.pdf) or [teenage driving](https://julianreif.com/research/reif.aeri.2021.driving.pdf).
 Popular alternatives to my add-ons include [estout](http://repec.sowi.unibe.ch/stata/estout/index.html) and [outreg2](https://www.princeton.edu/~otorres/Outreg2.pdf).

-My method separates automation into two distinct steps.
+My method separates table automation into two distinct steps.
 The first step uses [regsave](https://github.com/reifjulian/regsave) to save regression output to a file.
 The second step uses [texsave](https://github.com/reifjulian/texsave) to save the output in LaTeX format.
 In-between these two steps you can use Stata's built-in data manipulation commands to organize your table however you like.

 ## regsave